discourse/discourse-adplugin/README.md

 #### Step 2(b) - Input Your Details

-1. Add in your publisher ID - your publisher ID can be obtained from your ad platform and can also be found in your ad tag (see picture below).
+1. Add in your publisher ID - your publisher ID can be obtained from your ad platform and can also be found in your ad tag (see pictures below).
 2. Choose your trust level from the dropdown box.
 This will only display ads to users with a certain level of trust.
 For more details about trust levels go to the **Plugin Features** heading.
 3. Get the Advertisement Tag from your Ad Platform - see the images below to see what a tag looks like.
 4. Add parts of your ad code to Discourse's site settings for the locations you wish your ad to appear.
 Refer to image for your ad platform to where parts of your ad tag should go.
 For more detail about where the ad will appear